 To ensure that students recognize and understand their responsibility as members of the varsity team, parents and students are reminded that their participation requires attendance at all practices and games during nonschool and vacation periods.
 Therefore, student-athletes must be prepared to participate in athletic practices or games that may be scheduled during the following recesses: Thanksgiving, Winter (December), Mid-Winter (February) and Spring (April).
 As a school district and member of the Suffolk County Athletic Association, we are committed to preparing for and honoring the contest schedule and games during these nonschool and vacation periods.
-In addition to these periods, the fall sports season will commence on the Monday prior to Labor Day, with football commencing the Tuesday prior to this date.
+In addition to these periods, the fall sports season will commence on Monday, August 21.
 Consequently, all varsity athletes and their families are reminded to plan vacations accordingly.
 It is recognized that there may be situations of an emergency nature that may arise which would necessitate missing scheduled practices.
 The student-athlete and family may request an exemption from this policy by appealing to the director of athletics.